 Alternatively, you can use the big strength machines, but make sure you don’t push yourself.
 You don’t want to be causing any injuries by using too much weight.
 Strength training during menopause is a good way to prevent osteoporosis by slowing bone and muscle mass loss, a symptom of menopause.

 We have some good workout plans to help get you started:

 Yoga & Meditation

-Yoga is also great for improving flexibility and balance, which is important to focus on as you get older.
+Yoga is also great for improving flexibility and balance, which is important to focus on as you age.
 By improving these things, it can help make exercising in other ways easier, keep you mobile and overall prevent issues that develop with age.

 Keeping up motivation is hard when you are going through menopause, and it can be easy to get frustrated.
 Don’t push yourself and set achievable goals.
 Fit it into your daily life, so it feels like less of a chore and more of something you will enjoy, and if you need more motivation, recruit a friend.
 Going through this together is better than alone; that way, you boost each other up.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.